wix-incubator/svg2react-icon/README.md

 # svg2react-icon

-> A library to generate reusable React Icon components from raw SVG icons
+> A command to generate reusable React Icon components from raw SVG icons

 ## Features